The University of British Columbia

 • Is your course load manageable?
 Many courses include labs, discussions or tutorials on top of lecture hours.

 • Have you left time for breaks?
-It can be tempting to schedule courses back-to-back to get them over with.
-But you’ll need time to eat, socialize, and chill.
-Breaks are also a great study catch up time.
+It can be tempting to schedule courses back-to-back, but you’ll need time to eat, socialize and chill.

 Plagiarism means using the thoughts or words of another author and passing them off as your own.
 Plagiarism is not tolerated at UBC and can quickly end your university career.